End-to-end encrypted · No phone number

 | Your contacts & history | Your iPhone only | Never synced, never uploaded anywhere |

-| Your identity | A BIP-39 seed phrase you hold | Self-custodial keypair - no phone, no email |
+| Your identity | An account phrase you hold | Encryption keys on your device - no phone, no email |

-| The "PrivaMesh server" | Does not exist | Only dependency is a swappable Solana RPC |
+| The "PrivaMesh server" | Does not exist | No account server; the transport is public and swappable |

 One message, three steps